engalejandrovargas/McDonalds-absence-ML-analysis/README.md

 ## Introduction

 Hello!
-I am [Your Name], a chemical engineer turned data enthusiast.
+I am Alejandro, a chemical engineer turned data enthusiast.
 With a background in chemical engineering and specialized training in Artificial Intelligence and Machine Learning, I am on a mission to derive actionable insights from data in unconventional settings.
 This project is a testament to that endeavor, focusing on data analysis of McDonald's LINE Group Chat.

 ## Background